Slow passage through a transcritical bifurcation in piecewise linear differential systems: canard explosion and enhanced delay: Introduction

 By analysing the slow passage through a transcritical bifurcation through the PWL framework, we achieve a full control on the way-in/way-out function and on the maximal delay.
 By means of this understanding we describe well-known situations as, for example, how the maximal delay goes to zero as the singular parameter goes to zero.
 However, we also tackle non trivial behaviours as for instance the degenerate situation in which the maximal delay is unbounded.
 Moreover, our results also cover the transitional regime from the trivial to the degenerate case.
 In this intermediate regime the maximal delay is finite when the singular parameter tends to zero.

 As we discussed before, this transitional regime is related with canard trajectories.
-In \cite{FPV08} slow-fast systems with two (or more) transcritical bifurcations are constructed in such a way one can have canard cycles allowing to study canard regimes and enhanced delay.
+In \cite{FPV08}, smooth slow-fast systems with two (or more) transcritical bifurcations are constructed in such a way one can have canard cycles allowing to study canard regimes and enhanced delay.
 Following the ideas introduced in \cite{FPV08}, we combine two of our PWL units exhibiting slow passage through a transcritical bifurcation.
 As a result, the orbits leaving from the repelling slow manifold of one unit connect with the stable slow manifold of the other one.
 In this way, we generate oscillatory behaviour by alternating the passage through one PWL unit to the other.
 In this scenario we show the existence of a one parameter family of limit cycles undergoing a canard explosion up to a critical value in which the amplitude of the canard cycles tends to infinity.
 When the parameter takes such a critical value, we also show the occurrence of the enhanced delay phenomenon in which each passage through each unit increases the delay of the next passage.

-Our paper is organised as follows: in Section~\ref{sec:section-2}, we present our PWL normal form for the transcritical bifurcation and provide expressions for the canonical slow manifolds.
+Our paper is organised as follows: in Section~\ref{sec:section-2}, we present our PWL minimal model for the transcritical bifurcation and provide expressions for the canonical slow manifolds.
 In Section~\ref{sec:mainrsults}, we state the main results of the manuscript.
 In Section~\ref{sec:canard-explosion} we build a PWL system exhibiting two transcritical bifurcations and apply our previous results to analyse the canard explosions and the enhanced delay occurring at this system.
-Finally in Section~\ref{sec:paper-proofs} we provide the proof of the main results.
-The paper ends with one appendix \ref{sec:appendix} where we provide the local expressions for the flows of our PWL normal form.
+We encapsulate our findings in Section~\ref{sec:conclusions}.
+In Section~\ref{sec:paper-proofs} we provide the proof of the main results.
+The paper ends with appendix \ref{sec:appendix} where we provide the local expressions for the flows of our PWL minimal model.